Illegal Dumping – Definition

 PA CleanWays, along with Westmoreland Cleanways and Recycling, released its 2009 Illegal Dump Survey identifying known dumpsites in the county (see following article).
 Call Westmoreland Cleanways and Recycling today at 724-879-4020 if you would like to organize a cleanup or need assistance cleaning up a dumpsite known to you.

 Westmoreland Cleanways and Recycling stands ready to assist any resident, community group, or municipality to organize a litter cleanup or the cleanup of an illegal dumpsite.
 We recommend that you review any of the following documents, depending on your circumstance.
 The better prepared you are, the more you know what to expect, and the more bases you cover, the more successful your cleanup will be, and the better the chances of keeping the area clean once you’ve expended your effort.

-PA CleanWays, Inc. 1994 Some of the anecdotes are a bit dated, but an excellent reference for getting started.
+- Tools for Change: Everything You Need to Clean Up Your Community, PA CleanWays, Inc., 1994 (Note: Some of the anecdotes are a bit dated, but an excellent reference for getting started.)

 2009 Westmoreland County Illegal Dump Survey

 An Illegal Dump Survey, a concept developed by PA CleanWays in 1990, is a tool for documenting the number of illegal dumps in a community, identifying root causes, educating community stakeholders and the general public, and garnering support and resources to combat the problem.